San Francisco graft trials: Ruef backs mayoral candidate

-S.F.
-Mayor James Phelan was succeeded by Musician's Union President Eugene Schmitz.
+Musician's Union President Eugene Schmitz, who succeeded James D. Phelan as mayor of San Francisco.

 Once the strike was concluded, Mayor Phelan found he had no friends and was forced to drop out of the race.
 The Republicans nominated Asa R. Wells and the Democrats chose Joseph A. Tobin.
 The local citizens supported the Union Labor Party because they felt it was more sensitive to their needs even though the elected officials were enormously corrupt, and Schmitz was narrowly elected on November 5, 1901, winning 21,776 of the 53,493 votes cast; the Republicans and Democrats split the remainder, allowing Schmitz to take office.
 Although the labor party only won three of the Board of Supervisors' seats, they managed to control many of the city commissions due to appointments made by the mayor.
 With union control of the mayor's office, San Francisco became the first union-run city in the United States.